 I am writing to urge you to issue a rule to protect sea turtles from commercial fishing in the United States.
 Sea turtles are beautiful, majestic creatures that have played a vital role in maintaining the health of the world’s oceans for more than 100 million years.
-NOAA Fisheries estimates that over 50,000 sea turtles are killed each year by shrimp trawls operating in the Southeastern waters of the U.S. Fortunately, there is a simple solution.
+NOAA Fisheries estimates that tens of thousands of sea turtles are killed each year by shrimp trawls operating in the Southeastern waters of the U.S. Fortunately, there is a simple solution.
 By establishing a Turtle Excluder Device (TED) requirement for all excluded shrimp trawls and transitioning the otter trawl fishery to a new and improved TED design, you could save thousands of sea turtles, millions of pounds of fish, and safeguard the future of the U.S. shrimp fishing industry.

 Currently, NOAA Fisheries requires that only certain shrimp trawls in the Southeast region use TEDs, which are proven to be 97 percent effective at saving sea turtles.
 By requiring TEDs on all shrimp trawls, however, over 5,500 additional endangered and threatened sea turtles would be saved.